-All samples collected will be analyzed by EPA approved methods/procedures.
-Accredited laboratories with quality systems in place such as those identified in Section 4.4.1 will perform the analyses required to implement this Plan.
+Air particulate samples will be analyzed by EPA approved methods/procedures.
+There are no regulatory methods for the preparation and analysis of the Radiello 130 samplers.
+The procedures published by Radiello serve as the basis for Eurofin Air Toxic's Standard Operation Procedure with QC elements outlined in EPA SW-846 8260 and 8270 incorporated as applicable.
+Laboratories with quality systems in place such as those identified in Section 4.4.1 will perform the analyses required to implement this Plan.
 Table 4-3 details the analytical methods required for each contaminant of concern.